WilliamMonceaux/Mini-Project-1-Blog/README.md

 A good reference to the scope and structure of this project can be found in **Module 4: Lab 10: Web-E-Commerce** _Module 4 slide 91_.

-Your project should demonstrate creativity, solid front-ed development practices, and the ability to connect and present data from an external or internal source.
+Your project should demonstrate creativity, solid front-end development practices, and the ability to connect and present data from an external or internal source.

 ## Project Goals